break-even sales point chart example: showing the contribution margin vs fixed costs and where you will find profit vs loss

 So what is the break-even point?
 In the simplest terms, it’s the sales revenue needed for your business to break even.
 If you’re selling more units or services than your break-even point, congratulations, you’re making a profit!
 On the flip side, if you’re selling less than the break-even point, it may be time to tighten those purse strings because you’re facing some losses.

 Putting the break-even sales formula to work can help you budget, price your products and make strategic sales decisions.
 Planning a holiday sale in Q4?
-Run some break-even sales analysis first.
+Run some break-even point analysis first.

-The break-even sales formula comes into play for business owners in four major cases:
+The break-even point formula comes into play for business owners in four major cases:

 1).
 Make strategic financial decisions